English | Français

 What is Somatic Hypnotherapy?

 Hypnosis is the process of inducing a state of deep relaxation of the body and a high concentration of the mind, commonly known as a "hypnotic trance".
+The use of hypnosis for therapeutic purposes to facilitate changes in perceptions, state of mind, and emotional response patterns is called "hypno-therapy."

-While cognitive approaches are focused on the mental experience of emotions (the thoughts triggered or induced by emotional feelings), the Somatic Hypnotherapy approach is focused on emotional feelings themselves.
-Since your emotional feelings are a coherent component of your subconsciously driven emotional responses, the quickest and most effective way to control unwanted emotions is to control the associated feelings.
-For, by altering or suppressing the emotional feelings (the somatic component) associated with an unpleasant emotion, one breaks the coherence of the emotional experience and thus, the cognitive reading and the negative behavior associated with it, will instantly change.
+While most approaches to emotional wellbeing focus on the mental experience of emotions – which is the cognitive reading or mirroring of emotional feelings, Somatic Hypnotherapy focuses exclusively on the emotional and somatic feelings – which are a sort of sensory or physical presence in your body.
+Since your emotional feelings are a coherent component of your subconsciously driven emotional responses, by altering or suppressing the emotional feelings (the somatic component) associated with an unpleasant emotion, one breaks the coherence of the emotional experience.
+Thus, the cognitive reading (mental understanding), the physiological manifestations, and the negative behavior associated with the disturbing emotion will change accordingly.

 This is why, although all therapeutic approaches to emotions aim to control unwanted emotions by disrupting the coherence of the emotional experience, psychological approaches focus on the cognitive (mental) component, psychiatric approaches focus on the physiological component, and naturopathic approaches focus on the somatic experience.
 A somatic hypnotherapist should focus more on what you feel than what you think about your problem.
 Somatic Hypnotherapy helps you change the patterns of your intrusive thoughts and unwanted behaviors by helping you change your feelings and your mindset.
+Because behavioral responses are modulated by the perception rather than the observation of objective reality.

 The holistic or mind-body concept of healing the human being as a whole, rather than treating individual diseases, is ancient.
 What is now called "hypnotherapy" has been known to exist in almost all ancient societies.
 Although the term "hypnosis" has only been used since the 1840s, many priests, shamans, healers, and medicine men began using this technique, or some form of it, centuries earlier.
 There are written records of hypnosis dating back 5,000 years in Mesopotamia and Egypt and 2,500 years in ancient China and Greece.

 The practice of Somatic Hypnotherapy emerged from Traditional Hypnotherapy, from which it inherits an ancestral pragmatic approach to wellness and health, adding to it the rigor of the scientific methods of several visionary scientific models of human behavior that it integrates, in particular the Somatic Markers Theory developed by the American neuroscientists Prof. Dr. Antonio Damasio and Prof. Dr. Joseph LeDoux, the concept of coordinated changes across somatic, physiological and behavioral response systems known as emotional coherence, the theory of ritual healing, and the theory of morpfic fields.
-I did not invent Somatic Hypnotherapy!
-I discovered it, updated it, and did my best to give it a coherent and easy-to-follow explanation to demystify it and make it accessible to everyone.
+Various archaic forms of Somatic Hypnotherapy are popular in Eastern Europe, where they are known by various local names.

 The hypnotic suggestion within a hypnotherapy framework is the hallmark of any type of hypnotherapy.
-Unlike conventional hypnotherapy approaches that focus on adding a new layer of positive feelings on top of your lingering fears and traumas, Somatic Hypnotherapy is all about releasing the past by rearranging the present reading of your past traumatic experiences.
+Unlike conventional hypnotherapy approaches which focus on reprogramming your mind by adding new layers of positive feelings to your lingering fears and traumas, Somatic Hypnotherapy is all about deprogramming your mind of stress, trauma and anxiety by releasing the associated disturbing emotional feelings and thereby reorganising the present reading of your past unpleasant events.
 This therapy works with your world model and involves you in the therapy process so that changes are easily accepted and long-lasting.
-Somatic Hypnotherapy is very popular in Eastern Europe - where it is known by various local names.

 Whatever your fear, pain, or other issues may be, don't allow it to cripple your life.
+Contact me and book your appointment today!

 You can reach me by filling out the contact form below.